dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/quickguide-designer/accessibility.md

 #### Principles

 Accessibility affects all users, not just those with stereotypical disabilities.
+The extra work that may be required to ensure good accessibility in DNB applications and services will be

 ## WCAG (Web Content and Accessibility Guide)